 Reading in bed is considered a signal to the body that it is the time for sleep.
 Reading encourages sleep better than any other activity and gives your eyes necessary rest from blue light before sleeping.
 Experts say that senior should specify a time for book reading before they go for sleep.

-Do you want more tips to enhance your sleep, check out our recent blog, "10 Tips for a Better Night's Sleep"!
+Do you want more tips to enhance your sleep, check out our other relevant blogs: